cncf/foundation/charter.md

 	-	vi. fundraising and financial governance overall;

--	(c) Composition – the Governing Board voting members shall consist of:
+-	(c) Composition – the Governing Board voting members shall consist of Member Representatives and Technical Community Representatives:

+	-	i.
+Member Representatives consist of:

-	-	i. one representative appointed from each Platinum member;
+        -	a. one representative appointed from each Platinum member; and

-	-	ii. the Gold and Silver member elected representatives (if any); and
+        -	b. the Gold and Silver member elected representatives (if any)

+	-	ii.
+Technical Community Representatives consist of:

-	-	iii. the TOC Chair.
+        - a. the TOC Chair, and

+        - b. two Committers elected from the CNCF Projects under a process approved by the then-serving Governing Board.

+	-	iii.
+The Governing Board may extend a Platinum membership at the Silver Membership Scale rates on a year-by-year basis for up to 5 years to startup companies with revenues less than \$50 million that are deemed strategic technology contributors by the Governing Board.

     -	iv.
-The Governing Board may extend a Platinum membership at the Silver Membership Scale rates on a year-by-year basis for up to 5 years to startup companies with revenues less than \$50 million that are deemed strategic technology contributors by the Governing Board.
+Only one person from a group of Related Companies may serve as a Member Representative.
+Only one person from a group of Related Companies may serve as a Technical Community Representative.

 -	(d) Responsibilities: